boy07132004/miner_weekly_report/README.md

 # miner_weekly_report
-Caculate GPUMine payment weekly and display on web page.
+Calculate GPUMine payment weekly and display on web page.

 ## How to
 1. Edit miner.ini